 On the other hand, on the right side, you can see clearly the focus of the picture – the strawberries.
 Here we have an almost white background with just the beautiful red color popping up.
 Also, notice the angle on the photo, this makes the strawberries look much better.

-Important remark here: dark images receive 20 times less repins than images with medium lightness.
+Important remark here: dark images receive 20 times fewer repins than images with medium lightness.
 Don’t use too dark photos.
 Also, images with red, pink tones get on average twice more repins!

 Making Your Own “Studio”

-We want our light to be diffuse.
+We want our light to be diffused.
 What does this mean?
 It means that the light is not hitting directly into the scene.
 For example, sunlight or any artificial light pointing into it.

 This is a photo of the studio I created in of the rooms in my house.
 I simply put a nice desk (you can even get like this from Amazon) next to a window where you don’t have direct sunlight.

 Next, we will use a DIY reflector.
 To do this, just use some cardboard that you have from a box, cut it to a size of about 8 in x 8 inches.